verdaccio/charts/README.md

 ### Generate htpasswd using helm

-This require helm v3.2.0 or above.
+This requires helm v3.2.0 or above.
 You can list all username and password in `.Values.secrets.htpasswd`.
 Helm will generate secret with htpaswd format.
 This file is mounted on pod in this path `/verdaccio/auth/htpasswd`.
-Default config uses this.
+The Default config uses this.

 > **Tip**: These values are in plaintext.
 So don't forget to put aditional
 > encryption.